Sourav-Pattanayak/Bank-Loan-Case-Study/README.md

 # Bank-Loan-Case-Study
-As a finance data analyst, I've used Excel for in-depth exploratory data analysis on loan applications, identifying patterns to differentiate loan defaulters from reliable borrowers.
-By addressing missing data, outliers, and imbalances, I've unveiled influential factors, aiding informed lending decisions.
+In this project, I have used Exploratory Data Analysis (EDA) to predict loan default among finance company customers.
+I addressed missing data, identified outliers, analyzed data imbalance, conducted various analyses on customer and loan attributes, and identified top correlations for loan default.
+These insights informed better loan approval and risk assessment decisions.